Security measures

 Hi everyone, I'm Arne from Sprend.
 Let's discuss how we recruit new talent for our software development team.

-The engineer
+The dev

-The agent
+The agency

 The role of the company where the developer is employed is vital, as it provides a productive working environment.
-Well of course, it is provided along with Sprend.
+Well, of course, it is provided along with Sprend.

 Let’s try working together